-6. THE RISE OF SMARTPHONES AND MOBILE GIS APPLICATIONS (MID-2000S ONWARDS) With the rise of smartphones and significant improvements in mobile internet speeds and
+6. THE RISE OF SMARTPHONES AND MOBILE GIS APPLICATIONS (MID-2000S

-With the rise of smartphones and significant improvements in mobile internet speeds and application development, mobile phones could transmit spatial data to GIS systems in real time.
+ONWARDS) With the rise of smartphones and significant improvements in mobile internet speeds and application development, mobile phones could transmit spatial data to GIS systems in real time.

-7 MODERN MOBILE GIS (2010S TO PRESENT)
+MODERN MOBILE GIS (2010S TO PRESENT)